memetrollsXD/Anime-Girls-Eating-Crepes/CONTRIBUTING.md

 # Contribution Guidelines

+## Pull Request
+The PR must include the following information
+- The artist/studio that has drawn the footage
+- The name of the anime girl
+- Sauce.
+(Anime name)

+H is welcome as long as there is no nudity in the uploaded picture.

 ## Format
+We're accepting all types of images! (png/jp(e)g/gif)

-Image names must be in Pascal_Snake_Case and sorted in the most fitting folder:
+Image names must be in Pascal_Snake_Case and must describe what the character is doing:

 `{Full_Name}_Eating_{Food}.*`

 Example: `Kanna_Kamui_Eating_Crepe.gif` in folder `Crepes/`

 ## Common Definitions
+### Anime girl
+A drawn character that are either canonically female or look like a girl.
+(Traps are welcome!)

 ### Pascal Snake Case
 Pascal Snake Case is a naming convention where each word is capitalized and separated by an underscore.
 For example, `Pascal_Snake_Case`.